dell-democenter/dell-democenter.github.io/0499/Readme.md

 # systems in detail
 ### lauchpad
-has the function to be the initial place for accessing the 0499 lab environment. it runs the AD controller role for "demo.local". it runs an **DHCP** and **DNS** server, the DHCP server updates all hostnames from any OS to the DNS server. that means if you deploy a linux or windows vm that hostname will listed and updated in the DNS server automatically. result is a pretty good name reolution in your lab. if you give manual IP you have to manual maintain the DNS entrys.
+has the function to be the initial place for accessing the 0499 lab environment. it runs the AD controller role for "demo.local".  it runs an **DHCP** and **DNS** server, the DHCP server updates all hostnames from any linux/windows to the DNS server. means if you deploy a linux or windows vm that hostname will listed and updated in the DNS server automatically. result is a pretty good name reolution in your lab. if you give manual IP you have to manual maintain the DNS entrys.